 Most cotton rugs can be washed in cold water if they are small enough to fit in your washing machine.
 This is why they can make good rugs for bathrooms and kitchens.
 I recommend reading the manufacturer’s care instructions.
 I wash and dry my cotton rugs regularly out of necessity.

 Caring for Wool Rugs

 Wool rugs tend to resist dirt.
 That is why you see antique rugs that still look amazing.
-I recommend cleaning with vacuum.
-If are spills that are more difficult to get out (like the Gatorade I mentioned above), first blot out all the liquid you can.
-Then you can use a hand held spot cleaner like this one.
+I recommend cleaning with a vacuum.
+If there are spills that are more difficult to get out (like the Gatorade I mentioned above), first blot up all the liquid you can.
+Then you can use a hand-held spot cleaner like this one.

-What is your favorite type of rugs?
+What is your favorite type of rug?
 Let me know in the comments.
 Or, if I left a rug off the list, please let me know.